 Timothy looks helpless.
 Either he’s really dumb or he’s looking through his wife’s head at the opposite wall, waiting for the storm to subside.
 I’ve employed the technique plenty of times.
 When Gladys looks as if she’s running out of steam, Timothy stands up and turns to Kissy.
 “You’ll find everything you need in your stateroom, Miss.
 Mr. Stern, perhaps it would be best if you escorted your friend to the rear of the ship.”

 I grab Kissy’s elbow with my cybernetic hand, press down hard enough to get her attention, and steer her aft.
 Thankfully, we get our own staterooms.
-I push Kissy into hers and duck into mine, the steel door closing off her, “Wait a minute, you never said your arm was–”
+I push Kissy into hers and duck into mine, the steel door closing off her.
+“Wait a minute, you never said your arm was–”

 I’d just sat down to take off my boots when there was a banging at the door.
 I open it and find Kissy wearing a smart pantsuit.
 “Your monthly nanocloth fees must be huge.
 I only get a few options to choose from.
 Is there anything you don’t have?”

 Kissy pushes past me.
-She plants her hands on her hips and says, “You never said you were a cyborg.”
+She plants her hands on her hips.
+“You never said you were a cyborg.”

-“Whoa!
-Easy throwing around the C word!
-It’s just my arm, not like it’s half my body.
+“Whoa.
+Easy throwing around the C word.
+It’s just my arm, not like its half my body.
 I still got all my major organs.”

 “So, you’re part robot, and you still won’t have sex with me?”

-“Kissy!
-I’d like to get a few hours’ sleep!
-I’m not spending the entire trip to Freehaven arguing about this!”
+“Kissy.
+I’d like to get a few hours’ sleep.
+I’m not spending the entire trip to Freehaven arguing about this.”

 “But you upgraded yourself to be more like us – “

-“GODDAMN IT, IT WASN’T MY FUCKING IDEA!
-It’s not like I walked into a chop shop and traded it in!
-A linebacker took it home as a souvenir!”
+“GODDAMN IT, IT WASN’T MY FUCKING IDEA.
+It’s not like I walked into a chop shop and traded it in.
+A linebacker took it home as a souvenir.”

 She cocks her head at me.
 “Freehaven, you said?”